Degrees and Certifications:

 After graduation, I worked for two years as a process engineer for Hollingsworth & Vose, a specialty paper manufacturing company.
 In 2001, I enrolled at the Woodruff School of Mechanical Engineering at Georgia Tech.
 I worked as a graduate teaching assistant, graduate research assistant, and received my PhD in 2006.
 During that time, I had many opportunities to teach classes and mentor younger college students.
 From 2006-2009, I worked as a research and development engineer for Dow Chemical, in their emulsion polymers division, and as a process engineer for SCA Tissue, in one of their recycling mills.

 It was not until early 2009 that I came to the realization that education was my passion.
-As such, I enrolled in the Benedictine University Teacher Certification Program with the intention of becoming a secondary school science teacher.
+I enrolled in the Benedictine University Teacher Certification Program with the intention of becoming a secondary school science teacher.
 In 2009, I started my new career as a high school environmental science teacher in Chicago Public Schools.
 In 2011, I ended up where I am today at Bolingbrook High School.
-Currently, I teach physics courses, drawing from my past graduate teaching and engineering experiences.
+Currently, I teach Physics and AP Physics I courses, drawing from my past graduate teaching and engineering experiences.